microsoft/FeatureManagement-Dotnet/README.md

 ## Variants

 Variants enable a feature flag to become more than a simple on/off flag.
-A variant represents a value of a feature flag that can be a string, a number, or even a configuration object.
+A variant represents a value of a feature flag that can be a string, a number, a boolean, or even a configuration object.
 A feature flag that declares variants should define under what circumstances each variant should be used, which is covered in greater detail in the [Allocating a Variant](./README.md#allocating-a-variant) section.

 ``` C#
 public class Variant